Enjoy Art in the Heart of Nature at Kobe Rokko Meets Art 2025: beyond

 Still more ways to enjoy Kobe Rokko Meets Art!

-The nighttime event Hikari no Mori - Night Art Stroll will start in late September.
+The nighttime event Hikari no Mori - Night Art Stroll will start on September 20 on weekends and holidays.
 For the first time this year, the Rokko Alpine Botanical Garden will showcase the DANDELION PROJECT, an interactive art project by Ryotaro Muramatsu/NAKED.INC. conveying a message of peace.
 Additionally, video and light artworks by Yasuaki Kagii and Kyota Takahashi will be exhibited at the Rokko Musical Box Museum & Gardens MORINONE.
 Some of the artworks on display at both venues will be illuminated, giving them an aura totally distinct from their daytime appearance.

 - Period: Weekends and holidays from September 20 to November 30, 2025, from 5 to 8 PM